Somalia's opposition cease recognising president as election row escalates | Politics

 Somalia's opposition cease recognising president as election row escalates

-An alliance of Somali opposition parties proposed the creation of a national council of lawmakers, opposition leaders and civil society to govern the war-ravaged Horn of Africa nation after the president's term expired on Monday with no clear plan for succession.
+An alliance of Somali opposition parties proposed the creation of a national council of lawmakers, opposition leaders and civil society to govern the Horn of Africa nation after the president's term expired on Monday with no clear succession plan.
 The power vacuum and divisions between political leaders was a boost to the al Qaeda-linked al Shabaab insurgency, a Somali security analyst warned, citing a spate of recent attacks in a relatively peaceful part of the country.

 The opposition alliance said they would reject any attempt to extend the term of President Mohamed Abdullahi Mohamed and suggested the council could elect a transitional leader to govern until a new president can be chosen by lawmakers.
 "We are against time extension, suppression, violence and further delay to the election," the alliance said in a statement.
 "An election schedule should immediately without delay be displayed with agreed upon specified time."